molleraj/CARDlongread-report-parser/README.md

 # Long Read Sequencing Report Parsing

 These Python scripts automate the process of collecting key sequencing statistics from weekly and cohort-wide sequencing runs and generate QC analytics as an Excel spreadsheet.
+They take run output JSON files as input and pull sequencing statistics from exact locations in each JSON hierarchical data structure.
+The scripts have been written to handle JSON files from MinKNOW version 24.02.19.
+Please report any bugs in the Issues tab to further improve the parser.

+## Usage

 ```longread_extract_from_json.py``` takes a list of Oxford Nanopore sequencing report JSON files as inputs and returns a table with the following fields per JSON: